-We continue to implement the district's visual and performing arts plan and are proud to offer a music program that includes band for the upper grades.
-Lower grades also participate in regular sing-alongs.
+We continue to implement the district's visual and performing arts plan and are proud to offer a music program that includes band for the upper grades and classroom music instruction for the lower grades.

-Scotia Union School District has an excellent Food Service Program, including fresh vegetables from our green house and free hot breakfast for all students.
-Scotia students are offered a variety of fresh fruits and vegetables, soups, sandwiches, yogurts, a salad bar, as well as entrees made from scratch daily.
+Scotia Union School District has an excellent Food Service Program, including fresh vegetables from our green house and free hot breakfast and lunch for all students.